-These provisions apply to the lectures and other education activities provided by the Erasmus School of Philosophy and to the rooms, including the computer rooms that are used for teaching the bachelor programmes of the Erasmus School of Philosophy.
+These provisions apply to the lectures and other education activities provided by the Erasmus School of Philosophy and to the rooms, including the computer rooms.

 - 1. Entering a classroom after a lecture has started is prohibited without the consent of the person teaching. - 2.
 Discipline during the lecture. - a.
 The distracting use of electronic communication devices during the lecture is prohibited. - b.
 The distracting consumption of food or beverages during the lecture is prohibited. - c.
 Recording and distributing lectures and lecture material without the knowledge or consent of the lecturer is prohibited. - d.
 The lecturer giving the lecture may have the person who is disrupting the lecture removed from the classroom. - 3.
 Discipline in the buildings of the EUR. - a.
 The distracting use of electronic communication devices is prohibited. - b.
 The distracting consumption of food or beverages is prohibited. - c.
 The person responsible for the building in question may have the person causing the disruption removed from the premises. - 4.
-The Dean of the Erasmus School of Philosophy may impose measures on anyone who is repeatedly guilty of disrupting the proper course of affairs during lectures or in classrooms, pursuant to the procedure laid down in the 'Regulations relating to the maintenance of order in EUR buildings and on EUR sites and relating to the efficient or legal use of EUR facilities.
+The Dean of the Erasmus School of Philosophy may impose measures on anyone who is repeatedly guilty of disrupting the proper course of affairs during lectures or in classrooms, pursuant to the procedure laid down in the 'Regulations relating to the maintenance of order in EUR buildings and on EUR sites and relating to the efficient or legal use of EUR facilities'.